NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 # Calendar invites via custom Python script

-text/calendar; python $XDG_CONFIG_HOME/neomutt/render-calendar-attachment.py %s; copiousoutput
+text/calendar; python $XDG_CONFIG_HOME/neomutt/scripts/render-calendar-attachment.py %s; copiousoutput

-application/ics; python $XDG_CONFIG_HOME/neomutt/render-calendar-attachment.py %s; copiousoutput
+application/ics; python $XDG_CONFIG_HOME/neomutt/scripts/render-calendar-attachment.py %s; copiousoutput

 # PDFs with zathura